msarrias/akaps-evolutionary-study/README.md

 ## Investigating the evolutionary history of the AKAP79 protein

-### We will study the evolutionary history of the AKAP79 protein, first, by looking at this protein in different species.
+### We will study the evolutionary history of the AKAP79 protein.

+We start by looking at this protein in different species.
 For our analysis we selected the next model organism, each chosen to provide coverage of the tree of life:

 <img width="609" alt="image" src="https://user-images.githubusercontent.com/16377368/182667771-85023bb1-8c58-44dc-8a03-035febca9eef.png">